moj-analytical-services/user-guidance/source/documentation/tools/jupyterlab/index.md

 python3 myscript.py
 ```

-### Using a virtual environment in Jupyter
+### Using a virtual environment

-It is advisable to use a different virtual environment (venv) for each project you do in Python.
-There is a little bit of set up to get Jupyter working with a venv.
+You should use a different virtual environment (venv) for each project you do in Python.
+There is a little bit of set up to get JupyterLab working with a venv.
 Follow the instructions below to get started:

 0. If you haven't yet created a virtual environment for your project, in terminal run: